austin006/austin006.github.io/docs/project-portfolio/projects/2025/website.md

 ## :material-notebook: Description

-I created my own personal website as a way to orgainize and display my work.
+I created a personal website to serve as an **online resume** and comprehensive **project portfolio**.
+It is designed to showcase my professional experience, skills, and engineering accomplishments in an easily accessible format.

+!!!
+Note
+    I recieved a lot of motivation for this project from my CAD professor who really encouraged displaying and showcasing CAD work well.

 ***